hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 The first thing you might notice is that our state shape changed.
 We nested `userName` and `token` in a `user` property.
 Had we not created selectors, this would break all the tests and code that depends on this slice.
 However, since we did have the selectors, the only changes we need to do are in the `selectToken` and `selectUserName`.

-Notice that our test suite is completely broken now, but that is because we fundamentally changed the slice.
+Notice that our test suite is still broken, but that is because we fundamentally changed the slice.
 It is not hard to get it fixed though:

 ```js
 describe('auth slice', () => {